-THE BACKGROUND TO THE HERITAGE TRUST’S KEY PROJECTS
+BACKGROUND TO THE TRUST’S KEY PROJECTS

 The Church Restoration and Reordering project was established in 2008 to tackle the increasingly urgent external repairs which had caused the church to be put on the Buildings at Risk register.
-Essential work involves rectifying crumbling Devon red sandstone masonry and Beer stone dressings, deteriorating stone windows, penetrating damp, and worn out leadwork.
+Essential work involves rectifying crumbling Devon red sandstone masonry and Beer stone dressings, deteriorating stone windows, penetrating damp, and worn-out leadwork.
 The interior also needs many repairs to walls, floors and other fabric, plus the replacement of old heating and other service installations.
 The cost of this work is estimated at about £4 million.

 Parallel with this urgent repair work, it was felt that the building needed major improvement to make it fit for congregational and community use in the 21st century.
-This part of the project aims to make the interior more flexible for a wider range of events; to cater properly for specific uses like concerts; to provide meeting spaces (perhaps by inserting a balcony in one aisle); to install catering facilities and toilets; and to ensure adequate ‘back of house’ space for storage etc.
+This part of the project aims to make the interior more flexible for a wider range of events; to cater properly for specific uses like concerts; to provide meeting spaces (perhaps by inserting a balcony in one aisle); to install catering facilities and toilets; and to ensure adequate ‘back of house’ space for storage, etc.

 The Heritage Area Project was set up by Totnes Trust in 2016 in order to conserve and enhance a cohesive historic area centred on St Mary’s.
 A key aim is to make the churchyard more accessible and more attractive as a green space for community use, and as a well-interpreted historic monument.
 Access would be enhanced at the High Street from a more open and attractive public square showing the church and other ancient buildings to best advantage for townsfolk and visitors.
 An inviting new route through the churchyard would be created to draw people to visit the Guildhall, which suffers from a remote and hidden location despite proximity to the High Street.
 This well-signposted route would also connect to a refurbished Ramparts Walk.

-TOTNES ST MARY’S HERITAGE TRUST
+THE BIRTH OF TOTNES HERITAGE TRUST

 During 2016 it became apparent that the two projects above were so inter-related that they should come together for mutual benefit, and so a St Mary’s Partnership was formed to pursue a Heritage for Life programme.
-Totnes Town Council had an interest in the heritage area, because it maintains the churchyard, and of course owns the Guildhall: it was therefore invited to join the Partnership.
+Totnes Town Council had an interest in the heritage area, because it maintains the churchyard, and of course owns the Guildhall: it was therefore invited to join the partnership.

-By 2018 the scale and complexity of the proposals, which had been widely welcomed in several public consultations, was such that the PCC and Totnes Trust felt that establishing a specific new Trust, dedicated to securing professional fundraising and project management, was essential.
+By 2018, the scale and complexity of the proposals, which had been widely welcomed in several public consultations, was such that the PCC and Totnes Trust felt that establishing a specific new trust, dedicated to securing professional fundraising and project management, was essential.
 The Town Council agreed with that proposal.